Simontagbor/Steghub-DevOps-training/Ansible_Refactoring_and_Static_Assignment/README.md

 <img src="images/cicdpipeline.png" width="100%">

-Our entire Infrastructure should look like this:
+Our entire Infrastructure should now look like this:

 <img src="images/3-tierweb.jpg" width="100%">

 This is the end of the project.
 I hope you enjoyed it as much as I did.
-I look forward to seeing you in the next project.
+I look forward to seeing you in the next project where we will explore dynamic asignments with ansible.